 I’m a crafter.
 Know what that means?
 I like to

 hoard collect crafting supplies!
 Anybody with me?
 One of my goals for January is to clean up and get organized.
 I especially needed to work on organizing my craft room.
 It gets crazy busy in there the two months before Christmas.
-I spend most of my time filling orders and creating special orders.
+Since we mainly sell Christmas ornaments and Christmas craft supplies, I spend most of my time filling orders and creating special orders for our online shop, Etsy, and Amazon Handmade.
 Absolutely NO time for cleaning!
 (At least, that’s my excuse.)

 So now it’s time for me to face this room head-on and get rid of a LOT of stuff.
 Scroll down to see how I decided what to do away with.